gnosisguild/zodiac-modifier-delay/README.md

 ### Setup Guide

-Follow our [SafeDelay Setup Guide](./docs/setup_guide.md) to setup and use a DelayModule.
+Follow our [Delay Modifier Setup Guide](./docs/setup_guide.md) to setup and use a DelayModule.